Four Differences Between Pergolas and Retractable Awnings: Which is Right for You?

 Differences Between Pergolas and Retractable Awnings

-Both retractable awnings and pergolas can be attached to the sides of buildings or homes to offer around-the-clock sun protection.
+Both retractable awnings and awnings for pergolas can be attached to the sides of buildings or homes to offer around-the-clock sun protection.
 Pergolas, unlike awnings, can actually be either freestanding or attached to the side of a home or building.

 Many people think of pergolas as a cross between a stationary awning and a gazebo.
-This is because pergolas are freestanding archways that deliver the sun protection of stationary awnings—when supplemented with a pergola cover—and the aesthetic appeal of gazebos.
+This is because awnings for pergolas are freestanding archways that deliver the sun protection of stationary awnings—when supplemented with a pergola cover—and the aesthetic appeal of gazebos.

 Difference #1: Materials Used